 I know what it is like to be in the position of needing to request a scholarship.
-Because I do, I wish I could offer everyone a full scholarship—no questions asked, but because CCWC has a large budget that is met almost solely from registration fees I can only offer up to 50% off the registration fee to a limited number of people based on need and donations to our scholarship fund that are typically sparse.
+Because I do, I wish I could offer everyone a full scholarship—no questions asked, but because CCWC has a large budget that is met almost solely from registration fees I can only offer up to 50% off the registration fee to a limited number of people based on need and donations to our scholarship fund.
+Thanks to all who contributed and to Illumify Media.
 Paid critiques, clinics, early bird workshops, the YMCA commuter fee (if you are not staying on campus and are not a YMCA member), lodging, and travel are not included.

 Before requesting a partial scholarship, please prayerfully consider the following options:

 l.
 Ask the Lord to show you what He expects you to contribute toward your registration fee.
 If you do not need 50% off your registration fee to be able to come, please request a smaller amount.
 Could you afford the cost of the conference if your payments were spread out over a period of time before and after the conference?
 We would be glad to work out a payment plan that fits your budget.

 2. Share your need with your pastor, Sunday school class, small group, or a Christian friend.
 My pastor sent me to my first conference in 1979.
 I am convinced that I would not have persevered through several thousand rejection slips and now have over 1,000 sales to magazines and nine published books without his support and the sense of accountability I felt not to disappoint his investment in me.